lukso-network/docs/docs/guides/universal-profile/02-edit-profile.md

 **4.2 - Create instances of your contracts**

 The first step is to create new instances of the Universal Profile and the Key Manager.
-You will need:
+We will need:

 - the contracts ABIs (from our npm package [`@lukso/universalprofile-smart-contracts`](https://www.npmjs.com/package/@lukso/universalprofile-smart-contracts)).
 - the contracts addresses.